Utah Cost Segregation

 This is a current year study only.
 Included is a detailed analysis of existing assets removed from service in the current tax year for the purpose of creating a disposition expense.
 It also includes both §1245 and §1250 assets.

 Fixed asset reviews allow companies to correct past depreciation schedules and maximize depreciation expense deductions, achieving compliance and setting a precedent for managing depreciation schedules going forward.
 While fixed asset reviews are not a new concept, the opportunities afforded to taxpayers by the Tangible Property Regulations, PATH Act, Tax Cuts and Jobs Act, and CARES Act are highly complex and difficult to apply.
 A Source Advisors Fixed Asset Review is a detailed review of a taxpayer’s depreciation schedule that might include one or a combination of the following: Cost Segregation opportunities, Repair opportunities or risks, §1245 property improperly capitalized (or bonus incorrectly applied), Full Asset Dispositions, Partial Asset Dispositions, Opportunities to apply bonus depreciation, Opportunities to apply for qualified leasehold, restaurant and retail improvements for year placed in service prior to 2018, Qualified Improvement Property (QIP) for years placed in service after 2015, and Qualified Real Property (QRP) for years placed in service after 2017.

 Energy-efficiency study for residential housing.
-A tax credit (up to $2,000 per dwelling) that offers developers a means to offset the costs associated with building energy-efficient single-family or multifamily properties.
+A $2,500 per dwelling tax credit that offers developers a means to offset the costs associated with building energy-efficient single-family or multifamily properties.
 The credit provides a dollar-for-dollar offset against taxes owed or paid in the tax year in which the property is sold or leased.